Organocatalytic Glycosylations

 In collaboration with Dr M Carmen Galan at the University of Bristol, we developed a highly stereoselective organocatalytic glycosylation of galactals.
 The readily available catalyst catalyses the addition of alcohols to galactal with virtually complete α-stereoselectivity.
 Our first paper on this topic was published in Angew Chem Int Ed in 2012.
+It was the first example of an organocatalyst giving excellent stereoselectivity in a glycosylation.

 Angew Chem Int Ed 2012, 51, 9152-9155.
 E I Balmond, D M Coe, M C Galan,* E M McGarrigle* — α-Selective Organocatalytic Synthesis of 2-Deoxygalactosides.
 DOI: 10.1002/anie.201204505